-If you’d like state-specific info on what this process looks like, check out our guides for changing a registered agent.
+If you’d like a more in-depth look at the process, check out our full guide to changing a registered agent.

 Nope.
 If you try to form an LLC without designating a registered agent, the state will reject your filing as being incomplete.
 You would then need to get a registered agent and re-file your business formation documents to be able to form a compliant company.